ibm-cloud-docs/log-analysis/agent/config_agent_kube_cluster.md

 The LogDNA agent version 2 is supported for Kubernetes 1.9+ only.
 {: important}

-The default yaml file uses the image that is tagged as stable.
+The default YAML file uses the image that is tagged as stable.
 To find out the LogDNA agent version that you deploy by running the script, see [Getting information about Kubernetes LogDNA agent images](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-logdna_agent_image).

 {: tip}

 | Location                  | Command (By using public endpoints)               |